Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 \subsection{Bounding complexity growth with entanglement}

-Quantum circuit complexity of a state quantifies the elementary resources necessary to prepare said state from a product state.
+Quantum circuit complexity of a state quantifies the elementary resources necessary to prepare it from a product state.
 Therefore, complexity also quantifies the resources necessary to transform the state back into a product state.
-Clearly, complexity can be viewed as a measure of entanglement, which is ultimately the failure of a state to be product.
+Clearly, therefore, complexity can be viewed as a measure of entanglement, which is ultimately the failure of a state to be of product form.
 As such, we can compare it to the entanglement entropy, arguably the most prominent measure of entanglement.
-A high entanglement entropy along a bipartite cut does not imply a high circuit complexity: the maximally entangled state between two systems each consisting of $n$ qubits can be prepared on a quantum computer with a constant depth quantum circuits.
-Even if we consider the maximum entanglement entropy over all bipartite cuts of the qubits, we find that it saturates trivially at a maximum value of $n$, whereas the circuit complexity grows for an exponentially long time eventually reaching values of $\Omega(2^n/n)$ (compare Section~\ref{sec_growth}).
-On the other hand, we can easily show the existence of quantum circuits with superpolynomial circuit complexity but no entanglement between some parts of the system.
-E.g., simply apply a Haar random unitary to $\log^{1+\varepsilon}(n)$ many qubits and leave all other qubits untouched.
-So if these two notions are not equivalent, what can we say about their relationship?
+A high entanglement entropy along a bipartite cut does not imply a high circuit complexity: the maximally entangled state between two systems each consisting of $n$ qubits can be prepared on a quantum computer with a constant depth quantum circuit.
+Even if we consider the maximum entanglement entropy over all bipartite cuts of the qubits, we find that it saturates trivially at a maximum value of $n$, whereas the circuit complexity can be exponentially large, of order $\Omega(2^n/n)$ (compare Section~\ref{sec_growth}).
+On the other hand, we can easily show the existence of quantum circuits with superpolynomial circuit complexity in the system size but no entanglement between some parts of the system.
+For example, simply apply a Haar random unitary to $\log^{1+\varepsilon}(n)$ many qubits and leave all the other qubits untouched.
+So the circuit complexity and the entanglement entropy are not equivalent; but what can we say about their relationship?